 Each state has various laws governing how personal injury claims are processed.
 In Florida, when someone suffers physical, emotional, or psychological harm due to the negligence, recklessness, or intentional acts of another party, victims are entitled to pursue legal action.

 However, they must pursue a claim under Florida’s statute of limitations.
-This law sets a time limit for filing a personal injury lawsuit, which differs depending on what type of claim you are pursuing.
+This law sets a time limit for filing a personal injury lawsuit, which differs depending on the type of claim you are pursuing.

 Before March 2023, the statute of limitations in Florida for most personal injury claims was four years.
 However, since then, Governor Ron DeSantis signed House Bill (HB) 837, which reduced the statute of limitations on personal injuries in Florida from four years to two years.